 With children, the outdoors can either be a chance to create memories and explore, or too much of a change from the norm.
 That being said, most kids will end up taking that time to explore, but it may not last a whole day or trip in its entirety.

-Having the option of a TV or game console in a glamping style experience may be appealing for the times that they need a break from the change in scenery and lifestyle.
+Having the option of a TV or game console in a camping experience may be appealing for the times that they need a break from the change in scenery and lifestyle.

 Camping vs Glamping

 When it comes to camping vs glamping you can see, there is a place for both.
 Each one has its pros and cons.
 It’s just a matter of preference and budget.
 Glamping is going to cost you more than traditional camping, but for many it’s well worth the expense.